 - California Promise Four-Year Graduation Pledge (Limited Space) - Must be a California Resident in one of the following majors:

 - Administration - Business Analytics, Entrepreneurship, Finance, Financial Planning, Human Resources Management, Management, Marketing, Public Administration, Real Estate, Sports & Entertainment Marketing Concentrations

 - Chemistry (B.A.) - Chemistry Concentration, Biochemistry Concentration

 - Chemistry (B.S.) - Biochemistry Concentration

 - Communication - Relational and Organizational Communication, Media Studies Concentrations

 - Computer Systems - Game Development, General Interdisciplinary, System Administration, Options

-- Economics - Applied Economics, Mathematical Economics, Political Economy Tracks
+- Economics - Applied Economics, Mathematical Economics Tracks

 - English - Creative Writing, Linguistics, Literature Tracks